AndrlmMass/AndrlmMass/README.md

 - 👋 Hi, I’m @AndrlmMass
 - 👀 I’m interested in consciousness, machine learning, and psychedelics
-- 🌱 I’m currently learning about deep neural networks, wex extensions and app development
+- 🌱 I’m currently learning about deep neural networks, predictive coding theory and computational neuroscience
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on machine learning / neuroscience projects
 - 📫 How to reach me: andreasliemassey@gmail.com

 <!---